Mixing Alcohol with Other Drugs

 Even if people drink moderate amounts of alcohol, people who use alcohol with a medication or illicit drug may experience headaches, nausea, vomiting, drowsiness, and a loss of coordination.
 Worse, the combination of alcohol with drugs may lead to difficulties in breathing, heart problems, and even internal bleeding.

 There are two types of interactions that occur when drugs mix with alcohol.
 The first type is called pharmacokinetic interactions, where alcohol disrupts the body’s metabolism of drugs.
 The second type is called pharmacodynamic interactions, where alcohol enhances the effects of drugs, particularly in the central nervous system (CNS).
+Do you have questions or concerns?
+Our intake coordinators will answer them.

 Substances Commonly Mixed with Alcohol

 The danger of drugs mixed with alcohol differ in effects and intensity depending on the type of drug used and the amount of alcohol and drug consumed.
 A stronger drug combined with a strong type of alcohol may lead to greater intoxication.
-Here are some commonly used drugs and their side effects when mixed with alcohol:
+Here are some commonly used drugs and their side effects when mixed with alcohol.

 Side Effects of Mixing Alcohol and Adderall